osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 After cancellation the engine runs its normal cleanup path and drops the staging table when it was auto-generated.
 A user-provided `sink-staging-table` is left untouched, consistent with existing behavior.

 A cancelled run never advances the watermark and terminates in `CANCELLED`, never in `FAILED`.

+This decision's core-side plumbing is implemented in Phase 0-b1 (commit `4dd4cb5`).
+What remains for Phase 1 is the `/api/v1/runs/{id}/cancel` endpoint itself and persisting the indeterminate-state warning on the run record; SQL Server `BulkCopy` and PostgreSQL `COPY` cancellation remain best-effort rather than immediate.

 ### Decision 6: PostgreSQL Worker Dispatch